Kuberwastaken/backdooms/readme.md

 python3 QRGEN.py EVEN-SMALLER-SLAMMER-BACKROOMS.html qrcode.png
 ```

+> **Note:** An alternative implementation using BigInt instead of Base64 for even smaller QR codes is available at [The BigInt Branch](https://github.com/Kuberwastaken/backdooms/tree/BigInt), though it has limited mobile browser compatibility.

 ### 2️⃣ Scan the QR Code
 Use a smartphone or QR scanner to open the game directly in a web browser.